Global Warming Science

 Global mean surface temperature anomalies from observations as well as climate model simulations.
 Modified from NASA Center for Climate Simulation.
 Key Ideas of Global Warming

-This chapter and the three others after it are the scientific explanation for why the globe has been warming, most clearly since about the 1970s.
+This chapter and the three others after it are the scientific explanation for why the globe has been warming, which you can see most clearly since about the 1970s.
 We begin this explanation with the atmosphere of Earth.

 Earth’s Atmosphere